-Flanked by the Alps and Jura mountains, on the shores of Lake Geneva (or Lac Leman as it’s known locally) you’d be hard pushed to find a more attractive place to live in Europe than Geneva.
+Flanked by the Alps and Jura mountains, on the shores of Lake Geneva (or Lac Leman as it’s known locally) you’d be hard pushed to find a more scenically beautiful European city to live in than Geneva.

 Geneva is in the French speaking part of Switzerland and is encircled almost entirely by France and so it has, not surprisingly, a very French look and ambiance.
 It is, however, one of the most international cities in Europe, possibly the world, with around 45% of the city’s population being expatriates representing nearly 200 nationalities.
 Perhaps this is not surprising, as it is home to many international organisations and NGOs such as the UN, World Health Organisation and Red Cross, a host of financial institutions as well as the World headquarters for a number of multi-national companies such as Caterpillar and Cargill.>

 Despite being such an international city, it is surprisingly small with a city population of under 200,000 - making it the same size as Bath in the UK.
 Even the population of the whole canton is still below half a million putting it on a par with Bristol in the UK.
 This does have its down side: the selection of shops, and goods in them, are extremely limited when compared with the UK or US.

 Many expats wait until they go home to buy clothes, shoes, toiletries and not uncommonly furniture and there was even someone who shipped a fountain from the States!
 But the expansion of internet shopping and international delivery is easing this problem, you can have items shipped from most department stores in the US and UK (but don't forget the tax!).